-Play to Connect team adapts program to support remote communities during COVID
+Play to Connect team adapts program to help remote communities

 Challenging times often have the effect of inspiring teams of all sorts, including those in early childhood education and care (ECEC), to adopt the military adage of “improvise, adapt, overcome”.